 Effective July 1, 2015, GEMS entered into a Management Agreement (the Agreement) with TGS.
-The Agreement's terms ran through June 30, 2016, and was subsequently renewed for an additional one year terms.
-In June, 2018, the Agreement was renewed for a three year term.
+The Agreement has been renewed through June 30, 2021.
 Per the contract, TGS receives a base fee of three (3) percent of GEMS' state foundation, and reimbursement of all direct costs for expenses incurred under the Federal Title programs.
 TGS also receives ninety-five (95) percent of GEMS' remaining revenues after GEMS pays its direct expenses.
-GEMS management fee expense for the fiscal year was \$3,166,794, as reported in the Statement of Revenues, Expenses and Changes in Net Position.
-Of this fee, \$2,739,151 was for general fund related fees, and \$314,313 was for grant related reimbursements.
-The remainder of the expense was for base licensing fees in the amount of \$113,330.
+GEMS management fee expense for the fiscal year was \$3,585,175, as reported in the Statement of Revenues, Expenses and Changes in Net Position.
+Of this fee, \$2,988,963 was for general fund related fees, and \$491,365 was for grant related reimbursements.
+The remainder of the expense was for base licensing fees in the amount of \$104,847.